nextcloud/documentation/admin_manual/configuration/configuration_database.rst

 because this will automatically be done by ownCloud when you login for the first time.

-In the ownCloud counfiguration in :file:`config/config.php` you need to set at least the **datadirectory** parameter to the directory where your data and database should be stored.
+In the ownCloud configuration in :file:`config/config.php` you need to set at least the **datadirectory** parameter to the directory where your data and database should be stored.
 Note that for the PDO SQLite driver this directory must be writable (this is recommended for ownCloud anyway).
 No authentication is required to access the database therefore most of the default parameters could be taken as is:

 .. code-block:: php